leprechuanese/2015-iptv-es/README.md

 Reboot XBMC/Kodi/TVMC

-Television en vivo esta lista para usar, usted deveria ver una nueva opcion en menu principal TV
+Television en vivo esta lista para usar, usted deveria ver una nueva opcion en menu principal TV.
-Live TV is now setup and ready to use.
-A TV or Live TV link should now appear in your home menu.
+Live TV is now setup and ready to use, you should see a new TV option in main menu. now appear in your home menu.

 Canales no sirven?
 Tienes nuevos enlaces? preguntas?